Forest-Economics-Goettingen/optimLanduse/README.md

 The third example is composed of a bundle of indicators that prospectively reflect the farmers’ needs and perceptions (Fig. 9).
-Corresponding to Fig. 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate the immediate economic success.
+Corresponding to Fig. 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate immediate economic success.
 Indeed, the land-cover composition of this portfolio reflects the portfolio observed in Eastern Panama best.
 Hence, these indicators best reflect the farmers’ goals and perceptions in Eastern Panama.
 The difference between this portfolio and the desired multi-functional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ needs and goals.
-The silvopasture as defined in Gosling et al. (2020) may not serve the requirements of the farmers sufficiently.
+The silvopasture, as defined in Gosling et al. (2020), may not serve the requirements of the farmers sufficiently.
 Since farmers rate liquidity and meeting household needs higher than long-term profit and economic stability, pasture outperforms silvopasture in the realistic scenario.
-Policies or development plans may consider these indicators as key elements when promoting a landscape development towards multifunctional landscapes.
+Policies or development plans may consider these indicators key elements when promoting landscape development toward multi-functional landscapes.

 ### The use of fixDistance